droidgren/TopoScout/README.md

 - **Download** the loaded route back to a `.gpx` file (saved under its current name).
 - Optionally upload, list, share, rename, and delete GPX routes when the [optional backend](#optional-backend-gpx-upload-and-sharing) is running.
 - To acess your GPX file you log i with your Google account

+### Points of Interest

+Save your own marked spots and keep them on every device.

+- Sign in with Google, then tap **Add POI** and tap the map to drop a pin.
+- Give each POI a name, a description (URLs become clickable links), and a color.
+- POI pins use a star marker tinted with the chosen color, show the point's elevation, and include a copy-coordinates button.
+- Open a POI from the list to recenter the map on it, or move, rename, edit, and delete it.
+- POIs are stored per Google account through the [optional backend](#optional-backend-gpx-upload-and-sharing) and load automatically wherever you're signed in.
+- Toggle all POI pins on or off with the **Show POIs** checkbox.

 ### Map and navigation tools